The Measure of Quality

 The PosiTector 6000 has on-board memory into which all measurements are stored.
 Individual measurements are grouped into a "batch".
 The gage continually monitors thickness results and reports a pass/fail condition on the current batch as a whole.

 Stored results can be viewed on the display, modified or deleted.
-A formatted printout can be sent to the optional IR printer.
+A formatted printout can be sent to the optional Bluetooth printer.
 Or all results can be downloaded to a PC using the included PosiSoft software and USB cable.

 Related Documents: